kd03-dev/kd03-dev/README.md

 **Scripting:** Bash, Python

-**Tools:** Git, MontyCloud, Ansible, Terragrunt, nOps, Postman, DBeaver, pgAdmin, SFTP/FTP platforms
+**Tools:** Git, MontyCloud, Ansible, Terragrunt, nOps, Postman, DBeaver, pgAdmin

+Not limited to this stack — open to learning and working with new technologies.

 ---